The site was the former engineering works off Moor Lane Mansfield, Nottinghamshire

-The 1.53 hectare site in Mansfield, Nottinghamshire was originally occupied by an engineering works.
-The site comprised of the works and office buildings, car parking and a number of oil and chemical storage tanks.
+At the time, the site comprised of the works and office buildings, car parking and several of oil and chemical storage tanks.

-Following remediation, the site was developed into a residential housing estate (Plate 1).
+The site was developed for residential end usage.
 The development comprised of a mixture of traditional two storey houses and flats with associated residential gardens, managed landscaping, car parking and access roads.